-New Jersey's Fluorescence Finds
+Franklin New Jersey's Fluorescent Finds

 There are over 370 minerals in the zinc mines in Franklin, New Jersey, 90 of which fluoresce.
-It is most well-known for its combinations of intense red calcite (calcium carbonate), deep yellow esperite (calcium lead zinc silicate), profound violet-blue hardystonite (calcium zinc silicate), and brilliant green willemite (zinc silicate), which is phosphorescent and continues to emit light after the energy source has been removed.
+It is most well-known for its combinations of intense red calcite (calcium carbonate), deep yellow esperite (calcium lead zinc silicate), profound violet-blue hardystonite (calcium zinc silicate) and brilliant green willemite (zinc silicate), which is phosphorescent and continues to emit light after the energy source has been removed.

 There are elements, such as nickel, iron and cobalt that quench fluorescence.
-Franklinite, a member of the spinel group, is made of zinc, manganese and approximately one third iron, and shows no fluorescence.
+Franklinite, a member of the spinel group, is made of zinc, manganese and approximately one-third iron and shows no fluorescence.
 However, it is often found alongside calcite, willemite and zincite.
 These minerals are all found together thanks to billions of years of geological events.

-As William Kroth, current president and executive director of the Sterling Hill Mine explained, it all began in the Pre-Cambrian era (geologic time prior to 600 million years ago), with sediments of metal-rich fluids that were deposited in a shallow sea floor with white calcium carbonate mud that became limestone.
+As William Kroth, current president and executive director of the Sterling Hill Mine explained, it all began in the Pre-Cambrian era (geologic time prior to 600 million years ago), with sediments of metal-rich fluids that were deposited in a shallow seafloor with white calcium carbonate mud that became limestone.
 Around 1.25 to 1.3 million years ago, the sediments were buried, heated and distorted, which caused chemical reactions and metamorphism.